 “I think we are ok for a little bit.
-Quinn shouldn’t wake up for a little while,” says Lindsay Stewart as she settles in for our chat, and a much-needed break from her 16-month-old.
+Quinn shouldn’t wake up for a little while,” says Lindsay Stewart as she settles in for our chat and a much-needed break from her 16-month-old.
 This pregnant mom is learning just how active her 1 ½-year-old can be so nap time is always a good time.
 This 2nd pregnancy has not been easy on her.
 She’s hopeful her nausea will end soon.

 “Ok, let’s do this,” says Lindsay sweetly.

 A lot of people don’t necessarily know the name Lindsay Stewart, but Las Vegans and thousands of tourists who visit Sin City do know who @thelasvegasfoodie is.
-She is the Instagram foodie, helping people all over the world find the best places to eat in Vegas.
+She is an Instagram foodie, helping people all over the world find the best places to eat in Vegas.
 You can find her all over social media under the same handle.